shorane/cpp_tracking_filtering_estimation/Least_squares_and_normal_equations/Readme.md

 ## Best fit
 The results show that the best models for fitting the data are the logarithmic model, linear model and the inverse model.

-## Same implementation in Matlab
-The same implementation has also been done in matlab and the corresponding matlab script can be found in the [matlab](https://github.com/shorane/cpp_tracking_filtering_estimation/tree/master/Least_squares_and_normal_equations/matlab) folder.